h4cc/awesome-elixir/README.md

 * [tesla](https://github.com/monterail/tesla) - HTTP client library, with support for middleware and multiple adapters.
 * [uri_template](https://github.com/pezra/ex-uri-template) - RFC6570 compliant URI template processor for Elixir.
 * [web_socket](https://github.com/slogsdon/plug-web-socket) - An exploration into a stand-alone library for Plug applications to easily adopt WebSockets.
+* [webdriver](https://github.com/stuart/elixir-webdriver) - This is an implementation of the WebDriver protocol client.
+It currently supports PhantomJS, FireFox, ChromeDriver and remote webdriver servers (e.g. Selenium).

 ## Images
 *Libraries for working with and manipulating images.*